suffolklibraries/lgc/content/collections/events/spooky-stories-29-10.md

         text: 'Rock Paper Scissors'
       -
         type: text
-        text: ' to create your own spooky stop-motion animation.
+        text: ' to create your own spooky stop motion animation.
 Create your story out of Lego, plasticine, and other crafty fun.'
   -
     type: paragraph
     content: